mm80843/T3.5/docs/Benef/PBN__Benef_109.md

 # __Community containment__

-## Name of the Benefit

-Rapid identification of contacts, monitoring, and quarantine measures

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in prompt and effective response to specific incidents can prevent community spread, maintain public confidence, and protect tourism industry.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_108.md)